Rohitt-kh/Python-local-ducklake-lab-tutorial/README.md

 4. **Do not share connections between requests** — Create a new connection per request with `with get_conn() as con:`.
 Never save the connection object as a global variable.

 5. **Parquet files are not deleted automatically** — Each snapshot leaves files in `lake-data/`.
 Run `CALL ducklake_cleanup('lake')` to remove unused files.

+## Cleanup

+To reset the local DuckLake, stop the API and delete the generated files:

+    catalog.db
+    lake-data/

+Then run `setup.py` again.

+The script will create a new local DuckLake from scratch.

+## Next steps

+This local lab has shown how to:

+1. create a local DuckLake,
+2. perform CRUD operations from Python,
+3. read DuckLake data through a FastAPI application.

+A later tutorial builds on this by showing how to connect an application to a shared DuckLake deployment in KTH Cloud and read datasets from that deployment.

+Another later part of the project adds a frontend where authenticated users can view, add, or delete datasets.